David Noakes: Immuno Biotech

 In July 2014, NatWest bank closed the company's accounts.
 In 2015, the UK Medicines and Healthcare products Regulatory Agency (MHRA) took over 10,000 vials of GcMAF during an inspection of the company's unlicensed Milton, Cambridgeshire site and shut down production, after it found that the plasma the GcMAF was derived from was not for human use, and that the production site did not meet good manufacturing practice standards.
 Noakes' former personal assistant, who worked for him in 2012, said that sometimes Noakes' own blood was used.
 The company had been supplying GcMAF to around 100 Guernsey residents free of charge until imports were prohibited by the Guernsey Border Agency in February 2015.
 Noakes' company began supplying an alternative called Goleic in place of GcMAF.

-Noakes claimed in March 2015 that the UK authorities were harassing him and his family, then was interviewed by the BBC's The One Show in May 2015, but stormed out and threatened to smash the camera.
+Noakes said in March 2015 that the UK authorities were harassing him and his family.
+He was interviewed by the BBC's The One Show in May 2015, but stormed out and threatened to smash the camera.
 A complaint to the BBC Trust about the interview was dismissed.
 Later that summer, the Swiss regulator Swissmedic closed the First Immune clinic in Bussigny, after five deaths of patients since it opened in October 2013.
 Noakes worked with American autism doctor Jeff Bradstreet until the latter committed suicide in June 2015, following a federal government raid of his office in connection to his work on GcMAF.
 Noakes also worked with scientist Marco Ruggiero until Noakes' Swiss clinic was closed.

 In November 2015, Noakes was found guilty by an employment tribunal of sex discrimination against his former personal assistant at Immuno Biotech, Lucia Pagliarone, and was made to pay £10,500.
 Pagliarone claimed she was asked to give injections as part of her role, despite not having medical training.